-- So could you send out a general email to various blocks of customers or would we have to contact them in a different way?
+- So you could send out a general email to various blocks of customers or would we have to contact them in a different way?
 And how do you record this consent?

-- Do we have to get consent to keep peoples information even though they have opted out of marketing, do we have to delete them?
+- Do we have to get consent to keep people's information even though they have opted out of marketing, do we have to delete them?

 - What is the Information Asset Register?

 - We’ve had our database for a long time, would it be a good idea to set up a consent form to send to them?

 - Approved Representatives hold their own information, are they responsible for that or are we?